A Good Vape Kit Doesn’t Have to Break the Bank

 Budget Priced RTA

-I use mine every single day and love it – little wonder why it’s featured in the best sub ohm tank of 2017 list.
+I use mine every single day and love it – little wonder why it’s featured in the best sub ohm tanks list.

 But did you know that for less than £13 you can buy an RTA kit?